YanCote/IFT6268-simclr/README.md

 ## Pre-Training on XRAY

 Pre-Training is achieved using run.py.
-Locally, There's a template for parameter un launch_template.json which could be use with VSCode. ft_cc.sh is used to launch the script on compute node.
+Locally, There's a template for parameter un launch_template.json which could be use with VSCode.
+*sbatch run.sh username* is used to launch the script on compute node.

 Every Run generate a Monolithic output such as archived and named using datetime:
 - One or several Checkpoint